 - Five new opioid treatment programs (OTPs) were opened by the first half of 2018.
 HEA 1007 (2018) authorizes the addition of nine more, which will raise the total to 27 and result in nearly everyone in the state being within a one-hour’s drive of an OTP.
 Requests for proposals have been sent out and two future locations have been confirmed in Hendricks and Knox counties.
 Work progresses to determine the locations for the remaining OTPs.

 - FSSA certified an additional 44 treatment sites from Jan.
 2017 through Oct.
 2018, with 14 applications pending.
 There are now 253 certified addiction treatment providers with 428 locations around Indiana.
 47 of those have in-patient or residential services.
 There are 1,388 total treatment beds (741 provide MAT ).

 - FSSA created an interactive map for its website (also available on the Next Level Recovery website) that includes all approved treatment centers and a variety of information about each.
 The tool has been accessed thousands of times.

 - FSSA made a policy change that enables Medicaid to pay for comprehensive treatment within an OTP, including with methadone, the only one of three drugs approved by the FDA for treating opioid use disorders that had previously not been covered.

 - FSSA applied for and received from the Centers for Medicare and Medicaid Services (CMS) an extension to the state’s 1115 Medicaid demonstration waiver that extends Medicaid/HIP coverage for a full-range of services, including short-term residential treatment and recovery support services.
 This is expected to result in up to an additional $80 million a year for such services in Indiana and has resulted in the addition of more than 200 beds statewide for residential treatment.
 Approximately 2,400 more Hoosiers per year can receive treatment as a result of these additional beds.
-This funding has already covered the cost of treatment for more than 42,000 Hoosiers who were previously not covered.
+Funding through this waiver has already covered the cost of treatment for more than 42,000 Hoosiers who were previously not covered.